DeanPol/master-doshi/README.md

 - Created the questions and correct answer props.
 - Added a new end results splash component to display the above props.
 - Installed redux to handle their states.

+### 0.0.8

+Added new cardSlice functions.

+- Forcing only one option to be selected.
+- General tree shaking.